josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-rule do">

-**Do** use a prefix that identifies the feature area or the application itself.
+**Do** use a prefix that identifies the feature area or the application.

 </div>